boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 If the merchant does not call `@merchDispute` within the timeout period, the customer will claim their balance by calling the `@custClaim` entrypoint, at which point the smart contract with transfer the customer's balance to `cust_addr`.

 ### Merchant Dispute
 As soon as the merchant detects that the customer has called the `@custClose` entrypoint, `rev_lock` is read from the contract storage and checked to see if it corresponds to a known `rev_secret` where H(`rev_secret`) == `rev_lock`, using the hash function SHA3-256.
-If `rev_secret` is known, this means the customer is attempting to close on an outdated state and the merchant will call the `@merchDispute` entrypoint with:
+If `rev_secret` is known, this means the customer is attempting to close on an outdated state and the merchant will call the `@merchDispute` entrypoint of the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract)with:
 * [`bytes`:`rev_secret`]

 If `rev_secret` hashes to `rev_lock`, the smart contract will send the customer's pending balance to the merchant.